parklab/NGSCheckMate/README.md

 -f 		Use strict VAF correlation cutoffs.
 Recommended when your data may include related
               	individuals (parents-child, siblings)

--nz             Use non-zero mean depth of target loci as reference correlation.
-                (default: Use mean depth of all target loci)
+-nz             Use the mean of non-zero depths across the SNPs as a reference depth (default: Use the mean depth across all the SNPs)
 ```

 #### 2) Speed up to analyze multiple large BAM files